 10.7.
-Tax obligations
+Grant payments and GST

-If you are registered for the Goods and Services Tax (GST), where applicable we will add GST to your grant payment and provide you with a recipient created tax invoice.
+If you are registered for the Goods and Services Tax (GST), where applicable, we will add GST to your grant payment and issue you with a Recipient Created Tax Invoice.
 You are required to notify us if your GST registration status changes during the project period.
-GST does not apply to grant payments to government related entities4.
+GST does not apply to grant payments to government related entities.

 Grants are assessable income for taxation purposes, unless exempted by a taxation law.
 We recommend you seek independent professional advice on your taxation obligations or seek assistance from the Australian Taxation Office.
-We do not provide advice on tax.
+We do not provide advice on your particular taxation circumstances.